MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/services-for-non-customers.md

 ## Microsoft support

-Microsoft offers several support options for people having trouble sending mail to Office 365 inboxes.
+Microsoft offers several support options for people having trouble sending mail to Microsoft 365 inboxes.
 We recommend that you:

 - Follow the instructions in any non-delivery report you receive.

 - Check out the most common problems that non-customers encounter in [Troubleshooting mail sent to Office 365](troubleshooting-mail-sent-to-office-365.md).

-- Use the [Office 365 delist portal](https://sender.office.com) to submit a request to have your IP removed from the blocked sender's list.
+- Use the [Microsoft 365 delist portal](https://sender.office.com) to submit a request to have your IP removed from the blocked sender's list.

 - Read the [Microsoft community forums](https://community.office365.com/f/).